HEnquist/realfft/README.md

 ## RealFFT: Real-to-complex FFT and complex-to-real iFFT based on RustFFT

-This library is a wrapper for [RustFFT](https://crates.io/crates/rustfft) that enables performing FFT of real-valued data.
+This library is a wrapper for [RustFFT](https://crates.io/crates/rustfft) that enables fast and convenient FFT of real-valued data.
 The API is designed to be as similar as possible to RustFFT.

 Using this library instead of RustFFT directly avoids the need of converting real-valued data to complex before performing a FFT.
 If the length is even, it also enables faster computations by using a complex FFT of half the length.
-It then packs a N long real vector into an N/2 long complex vector, which is transformed using a standard FFT.
+It then packs a real-valued signal of length N into an N/2 long complex buffer, which is transformed using a standard complex-to-complex FFT.
 The FFT result is then post-processed to give only the first half of the complex spectrum, as an N/2+1 long complex vector.

-The iFFT goes through the same steps backwards, to transform an N/2+1 long complex spectrum to an N long real result.
+The inverse FFT goes through the same steps backwards, to transform a complex spectrum of length N/2+1 to a real-valued signal of length N.

-The speed increase compared to just converting the input to an N long complex vector and using an N long complex-to-complex FFT depends on the length of the input data.
+The speed increase compared to just converting the input to a length N complex vector and using a length N complex-to-complex FFT depends on the length of the input data.
-The largest improvements are for long FFTs and for lengths over around 1000 elements there is an improvement of about a factor 2.
+The largest improvements are for longer FFTs and for lengths over around 1000 elements there is an improvement of about a factor 2.
 The difference shrinks for shorter lengths, and around 30 elements there is no longer any difference.

 ### Why use real-to-complex FFT?
 #### Using a complex-to-complex FFT
-A simple way to get the FFT of a real valued vector is to convert it to complex, and using a complex-to-complex FFT.
+A simple way to transform a real valued signal is to convert it to complex, and then use a complex-to-complex FFT.

 Let's assume `x` is a 6 element long real vector:
 ```